LPontes/ECO-Pluvia/README.md

 automate the download process facilitating the hydrologic studies.

 USING ECOPluvia Downloader

-- You need the following libraries in order to get the plugin working:  Beatiful Soup, Requests and Pep8;
-- Download the gages shapefile;
-- Load the gages shapefile;
+- The plugin load automatically the ANA gages shapefile;
-- Select the gages you want to download;
+- Select the gages you want to download precipitation data;
 - Open the python console to follow the process;
-- Initiate the plugin;
+- Click Ok;